 The changes to the machine model data file are not just refinements to the PSS[®]E model of the wind turbine.
 They also represent changes to the control system parameters of the physical units that are proposed to be installed at Cedar Creek.
-The Generation Provider must ensure that all these changes are implemented in the Nordex turbines to be installed at their facility.
+The Generation Provider must ensure that all these changes are implemented in the Nordex turbines at their facility.

 The stability analysis was performed using the updated Nordex machine model data and the results are summarized in Table 2.
 The results of the analysis indicate that the system remains stable during and after each contingency studied and all system oscillations damp out quickly.
 The final voltage was within 5% of its pre-fault values at all buses in the PSCo Balancing Authority (Area 70) and the Western Area Power Administration Balancing Authority (Area 73) for all contingencies studied.
 The frequency and voltage deviation at all buses were within specified WECC criteria.
-All the wind turbines at the existing CCWE1 and the proposed expansion remained online, except when any would be electrically disconnected from the system.
+Generation remained online except when disconnected from the system.